Level lowering on Siegel modular threefold of paramodular level: Introduction

-where $\chi$ is the mod $l$ cyclotomic character.
-The assumption that $p\not\equiv 1 \mod l$ signifies that the two Frobenius eigenvalues of $\rho$ at $p$ are distinct even modulo $l$.
-One then proves next the following theorem which we call the Ribet's principle. \begin{thm}[Ribet's principle] Let $p, q$ be two distinct primes which are coprime to $lN$.
-Assume $\rho$ is modular of level $pqN$.
+\begin{thm}[Ribet's principle] Let $\rmN$ be a positive integer.
+Let $p, q$ be two distinct primes which are coprime to $l\rmN$.
+Assume $\rho$ is modular of level $pq\rmN$.
 Assume that $\rho$ is unramified at $p$ but ramified at $q$.
-Then $\rho$ is modular of level $qN$. \end{thm} This result is not quite explicitly proved in \cite{Rib90} but rather it is formulated and proved in \cite{Rib91}.
-Combining Mazur's principle and Ribet's principle with level raising results, one can then prove the epsilon conjecture.
-The existence of the auxiliary prime $q$ allows Ribet to use the so-called $p,q$ switch trick.
-Here the crucial observation is that the singular locus of a Shimura curve associated to a suitable indefinite quaternion algebra and the singular locus of a suitable modular curve can be parametrized by a same discrete Shimura set.
-We make this more precise now.
-Let $B=B_{pq}$ be an indefinite quaternion algebra with discriminant $pq$.
-Let $X^{B}_{\Gamma_{0}(N)}$ be the Shimura curve associated to $B$ and level $\Gamma_{0}(N)$ and let $X_{\Gamma_{0}(pq)}$ be the usual modular curve with $\Gamma_{0}(pqN)$ level structure.
-Consider the special fiber $X^{B}_{\Gamma_{0}(N),\bar{\FF}_{p}}$ of $X^{B}_{\Gamma_{0}(N)}$ at $p$.
-The singular locus of $X^{B}_{\Gamma_{0}(N),\bar{\FF}_{p}}$ can be identified with the double coset
+Then $\rho$ is modular of level $q\rmN$. \end{thm}

+The existence of the auxiliary prime $q$ allows Ribet to use the forementioned $(p,q)$-switch trick in a simplified way.
+The crucial observation for the $(p,q)$-switch trick is that the singular locus of a Shimura curve associated to a suitable indefinite quaternion algebra and the singular locus of a suitable modular curve can be parametrized by the same discrete Shimura set.
+We make this observation more precise now.
+Let $\mathbb{A}$ be the ring of ad\`{e}les over $\QQ$.
+Let $\rmB=\rmB_{pq}$ be an indefinite quaternion algebra with discriminant $pq$.
+Let $\rmX(\rmB)$ (for the moment) be the Shimura curve associated to $\rmB$ with level $\Gamma_{0}(\rmN)$ and let $\rmX_{0}(pq)$ be the usual modular curve with $\Gamma_{0}(pq\rmN)$ level structure.
+Consider the special fiber $\overline{\rmX}(\rmB)$ of $\rmX(\rmB)$ at $p$.
+The singular locus of $\overline{\rmX}(\rmB)$ can be identified with the double coset